menu

 Overview

 Lucas is a tiny city located in the state of Iowa.
 With a population of 175 people and just one neighborhood, Lucas is the 438th largest community in Iowa.
-Lucas has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in Lucas was built prior to World War II, making it one of the older and more historic cities in the country.

 Occupations and Workforce